-According to the U.S. Census, Woodford's resident workforce in 2000 - including all town residents aged 16 and over who were working or actively seeking employment - numbered 230, representing 53% of the town's total population compared to 67% for the County and 69% for the State.
-In 2005 and 2009 the percentages were nearly similar.
-Between 2000 and 2009 there was a slight decrease in employment by 10 employees (-4.5%) which may be due to demographic changes or the US economic slowdown.
-However, the workforce has been fairly consistent during the past decade, except for noted variations in the unemployment rate as noted in Table.
+According to the U.S. Census, Woodford's resident workforce in 2021 - including all town residents aged 16 and over who were working or actively seeking employment - numbered 128, representing 55% of the town's total population compared to 57% for the County and 61% for the State.
+Between 2014 and 2021, the unemployment rate decreased from 4.6% to 3.4% but the labor force also decreased by 46.7% which may be due to demographic changes or the US economic slowdown.
+However, the workforce has been fairly consistent during the past decade, except for noted variations in the unemployment rate as noted in Table 4.